hahuyhoang411/hahuyhoang411.github.io/posts/from-pills-to-pixels-1.md

 ---
-title: How a Pharmacist Learned to Create a Website (Part 1)
+title: A Pharmacist's Journey to Building a Website with LLMs (Part 1)
 date: 01/23/2025
 topic: AI daily
 topicSlug: ai-daily